isomerpages/sndgo-snt/_seniors/My Savvy Kaki Series/Basics of Staying Safe Online (April 2022).md

 image: /images/Apr - Seniors - Staying Safe.jpeg
 third_nav_title: My Savvy Kaki Series
 ---
 **Date:** 20 April, Wednesday
 <br> **Time:** 3pm - 4pm

 As online crimes continue to evolve, it’s easy to give in to despair.
 In this webinar, pick up cyber tips – including how to secure online accounts – to safeguard yourself and your loved ones.

+*This webinar is part of the Ask the Cyber Experts Series.*

 [Sign up here! ](https://go.gov.sg/staysafeonline101-ss-apr20)